-Due to COVID-19, the Alaska Public Lands Information Centers have reduced hours and programming for 2021.
+The Alaska Public Lands Information Centers Spring hours and programming for 2022.
 The Anchorage APLIC is open Monday through Thursday from 10AM - 5PM, closed 12 noon - 1PM, and closed for federal holidays.
 The Fairbanks APLIC is open Monday through Saturday from 8 AM - 5 PM.
-The Ketchikan Southeast Discovery Center is open Thursday through Sunday from 8:00 AM to 4:00 PM until October 2021.
+The Ketchikan Southeast Discovery Center is open Thursday through Sunday from 8:00 AM to 4:00 PM.

-Consistent with CDC guidance regarding areas of substantial or high transmission, visitors to some Alaska Public Lands Information Centers, regardless of vaccination status, are required to wear a mask inside all park buildings.
+Consistent with CDC guidance, visitors to some Alaska Public Lands Information Centers, regardless of vaccination status, are only required to wear a mask inside all park buildings during periods of high community transmission.
 Please call ahead if planning to visit and continue to check back for updated information.

 Identified in 1892 as one of the nation's first conservation areas, Afognak Island was originally designated as the Afognak Forest and Fish Culture Reserve because of its outstanding wildlife and salmon habitat value.
 Today the park is known for its rugged topography, dense old-growth Sitka spruce forests, and salmon spawning habitat.
 Kodiak brown bear, Sitka black-tailed deer, Roosevelt elk, and the endangered marbled murrelet inhabit the park.
 Visitors can fish, hunt, hike, or just enjoy the pristine, natural environment.